pushtorefresh/storio/README.md

 StorIOSQLite storIOSQLite = new DefaultStorIOSQLite.Builder()
   .db(someSQLiteDatabase)
   .addTypeDefaults(Tweet.class, new SQLiteTypeDefaults.Builder<Tweet>()
-    .putResolver(Tweet.PUT_RESOLVER) // object that knows how to perform Put Operation (insert or update) .getResolver(Tweet.GET_RESOLVER) // object that knows how to perform Get Operation .deleteResolver(Tweet.DELETE_RESOLVER)  // object that knows how to perform Delete Operation .build())
+    .putResolver(new TweetPutResolver()) // object that knows how to perform Put Operation (insert or update) .getResolver(new TweetGetResolver()) // object that knows how to perform Get Operation .deleteResolver(new TweetDeleteResolver())  // object that knows how to perform Delete Operation .build())
   .addTypeDefaults(...)
   // other options